Annie Purl vs Mitchell Elementary: TEA Scores, Zones & Homes (2026)

 Economically Disadvantaged 72.0% 42.2%

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Annie Purl Elementary school page or the James E. Mitchell Elementary school page.
+For the full TEA breakdown on each campus, including rating history and the official distinction list, visit the Annie Purl school page or the James E. Mitchell school page.

 The Neighborhoods